 Relevant goals measure outcomes within the scope of your business’s mission and values.
 While you are looking to stretch your team and achieve growth, you always want to stay true to the heartbeat behind the company.
-Don’t create a goal that will sacrifice your culture.
+Do not create a goal that will sacrifice your culture.

 Timely goals have an end date.
 This end date is a hard deadline that marks whether the goal was or wasn’t completed on time.
 If the goal was not completed in the assigned time, use it as an opportunity to adjust your goals for the future.

 SMART goals are great.
-But, once you have those defined for our team, we can take them one step farther and convert them into OKRs.
+But, once you have those defined for our team, we can take them one step further and convert them into OKRs.
 OKRs, or Objective Key Results, are a popular leadership process for setting, communicating and monitoring quarterly goals and results in organizations.
-The goal of OKRs are to connect company, team and personal objectives in a hierarchical way to measurable results, making all employees work together in one unified direction.
+The goal of OKRs are to connect company, team and personal objectives in a hierarchical way to measure results, ensuring all employees work together in one unified direction.

 OKRs are not something that we came up with.
 They are used to define success in large corporations across the globe, from Google to Twitter to LinkedIn and more.
-The aspect that we love about setting OKRs is that, not only are the goals clearly defined, but each team member knows exactly what is expected of them to make the goals work.
+The aspect that we love about setting OKRs is that, not only are the goals clearly defined, but each team member knows exactly what is expected of them to achieve the goal.

-Awesome Company has expressed to us that they want to acquire more customers in the several key geographical areas, but are unsure how to do so.
-But, that’s for us to come up with.
-The important part here is that they have defined the alignment of this OKR, and given us a place to start.
+Awesome Company has expressed to us that they want to acquire more customers in several key geographical areas, but are unsure how to do so.
+That’s where we come in.
+The important part here is that Awesome Company has defined the alignment of this OKR, and given us a place to start.

 Awesome Company’s OKR Alignment: New customer acquisition in the key locations of Richmond, Roanoke and Lynchburg, VA.